Say Somethin' (Mariah Carey song): Background

-The label initially wanted "Say Somethin" to become the fourth single from the album after "Shake It Off".
-The videos for "Shake It Off" and "Say Somethin" were originally supposed to be directed by Brett Ratner.
-However, Carey later chose director Jake Nava instead.
-Jake Nava was set to film "Shake It Off" and "Say Somethin" back-to-back in June 2005, however, as filming of the "Shake It Off" video ended, the video shoot for "Say Somethin" was suddenly cancelled due to the label deciding not to release it as the fourth single.
+Carey's record label had initially wanted "Say Somethin" to be released as the fourth single from the album, following "Shake It Off"; the music videos for both "Shake It Off" and "Say Somethin" were originally set to be directed by Brett Ratner.
+However, Carey then chose British director Jake Nava instead, with whom she has worked on several video projects.
+Nava was set to film both singles' music videos until the "Say Somethin" shoot was abruptly cancelled due to Carey's label deciding not to release it as the fourth single.
+He would go on to direct Carey in the music video for "Get Your Number".

-The high-profile music video for "Say Somethin'" was directed by Paul Hunter, who had previously worked with Carey on videos for both "Honey" and "Don't Forget About Us", and was predominately shot in Paris, France in March 2006.
-Snoop Dogg and Pharrell Williams are both featured in the video, with the latter playing Carey love interest.
-Additionally, a cameo appearance is made by André Leon Talley, a retired fashion designer and Vogue editor.
+The high-profile music video for "Say Somethin" was ultimately directed by Paul Hunter, who had previously worked with Carey on the music videos for both "Honey" and "Don't Forget About Us".
+The music video was predominately shot in Paris, France, in March 2006.
+Snoop Dogg and Pharrell Williams are both featured in the video, with the latter playing Carey's love interest.
+Additionally, a cameo appearance is made by André Leon Talley (1948–2022), a close friend and stylist of Carey's, whom retired from his career as a fashion designer and the first black Vogue editor.
 In an interview with MTV News, Carey described the trip to France, as well as the video's behind-the-scenes moments:

 You know what was so great about being in Paris?
 Usually I'm inside a hotel room and I don't get to see anything.
 This time, I finally got to drive around the city, walk around the city and hang out.
 I love Paris; I love the electricity this city has.
 And it gave me a new perspective on this song, which is one of the first songs I recorded for [The Emancipation of Mimi].
 It's got a hot vibe to it, when you're driving around in the car on a normal, rainy day in Paris, driving around in circles in a Maserati — who doesn't do that every day?